We Tried to Make Jayme Foxx Laugh

 JF: No, not at all.
 I have the gift of gab.
-I was on MySpace, I had a big following on Myspace.
+I had a big following on MySpace.
 MySpace was cool if anyone knows what that is [anymore].
 I would post videos of my friends and I goofying off, talking silly.
-Altitude TV approached me, this was 2006-2007, they were like, “Hey, we want you to come in and do some green screen stuff for us.
+Altitude TV approached me–this was 2006-2007, they were like–“Hey, we want you to come in and do some green screen stuff for us.
 We think you’d be great.”
 I was like, “Ah, you know I’m not one of those model, actors, entrepreneurs.
 I’m cool, I’ll stick with modeling.”

 So they pursued me.
 I thought well, I’ll go in and give it a go.
 When I went in a light bulb turned on inside me.
 It was so effortless and fluid: Oh, my God, I love this.
 So I started working for them, TV hosting.
 Modeling is number two now.